Parallel Weighted Random Sampling: Introduction

-\paragraph*{Outline.} First, in \cref{prel}, we review the models of computation used in this paper as well as known techniques we are building on.
+\paragraph*{Outline and Contributions.} First, in \cref{prel}, we review the models of computation used in this paper as well as known techniques we are building on.
 We discuss additional related work in \cref{rel}.
-In \cref{s:alias}, we consider Problem \POne.
-We first give an improved sequential algorithm for constructing \emph{alias tables} -- the most widely used data structure for Problem \POne that allows sampling in constant time.
+In \cref{s:alias}, we consider problem \POne.
+We first give an improved sequential algorithm for constructing \emph{alias tables} -- the most widely used data structure for problem \POne that allows sampling in constant time.
 Then we parallelize that algorithm for shared and distributed memory.
-We also present parallel construction for a more space efficient variant.
+We also present parallel construction for a more space efficient variant \cite{BLK13}.

-Sampling $k$ items with replacement (Problem \PWith) seems to be trivially parallelizable with an alias table.
-However this does not lead to a communication-efficient distributed algorithm and we can generally do better for skewed input distributions where the number of \emph{distinct} output elements $s$ can be much smaller than $k$. \cref{kwith} develops such an algorithm which is interesting both as a parallel and a sequential algorithm.
+Sampling $k$ items with replacement (problem \PWith) seems to be trivially parallelizable with an alias table.
+However, using a distributed alias table does not lead to a communication-efficient distributed algorithm, and we can generally do better than repeatedly sampling a single item for skewed input distributions where the number of \emph{distinct} output items $s$ can be much smaller than~$k$. \Cref{kwith} develops an \emph{output-sensitive} algorithm, \ie its work is linear with respect to the output size.
+The approach combines a table-based approach \cite{BLK13} with divide-and-conquer trees \cite{SandersLHSD18}.
+This is interesting both as a parallel and as a sequential algorithm.

-\cref{kno} employs the algorithm for Problem \PWith to solve Problem \PWithout.
+\Cref{kno} employs the algorithm for problem \PWith to solve problem \PWithout.
 The main difficulty here is to estimate the right number of samples with replacement to obtain a sufficient number of distinct samples.
 Then an algorithm for \PWithout without preprocessing is used to reduce the ``weighted oversample'' to the desired exact output size.

-It is well known that the weighted permutation Problem \PPerm can be reduced to sorting (see \cref{prel:exp}).
+The weighted permutation problem \PPerm can be reduced to sorting (see \cref{prel:exp}).
 We show in \cref{perm} that this is actually possible with linear work by appropriately defining the (random) sorting keys so that we can use integer sorting with a small number of different keys.
 Since previous linear-time algorithms are fairly complicated~\cite{lang2014riffle}, this may also be interesting for a sequential algorithm.
-Indeed, a similar approach might also work for other problems where sorting can be a bottleneck, \eg smoothed analysis of approximate weighting matching \cite{MauSan07}.
+Indeed, a similar approach might also work for other problems where sorting can be a bottleneck, \eg smoothed analysis of approximate weighted matching \cite{MauSan07}.